Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

-The normalized trace is used as the distance metric due to its ability to preserve the order of distances between arbitrary density patterns.
 The authors show that the QNMC potentially outperforms the classical NMC on synthetic, non-linear data, particularly on datasets with high data dispersion or mixed class distributions.
 Improvements to this model have come from subsequent works.
 In \cite{sergioli2017quantum}, the correspondence between real and quantum objects is extended to an arbitrary $n$ feature patterns, allowing for experimentation on more complex, real-world datasets.
 The QNMC again shows considerably enhanced performance over classical NMC.
 In \cite{sergioli2019new}, Helstrom's distance is used instead, producing a model coined as the Helstrom Quantum Classifier (HQC).
 This allowed for the use of multiple copies of quantum states, bolstering their informational content, leading to empirically enhanced performance over benchmark tasks.
 This model was extended to the multi-class context in \cite{giuntini2023quantum} by leveraging the \textit{pretty-good measurement} (PGM) measurement technique from quantum state discrimination; a minimum-error discrimination that discerns between multiple unknown quantum states with high success probabilities.
 These models have also seen success in practical implementation over biomedical contexts \cite{sergioli2018quantumbiomedical, sergioli2021quantum}.
 Leporini and Pastorello \cite{leporini2022efficient} consider a geometric construction of the classifier, and discusses a method to encode real feature vectors into the amplitudes of pure quantum states using Bloch vectors.
 Bloch vectors represent the density operators, and the centroids of data classes are directly calculated based on these vectors.
 The obtained Bloch vector is rescaled into a real sphere to identify the centroid as a proper density operator, since the mean of a set of Bloch vectors is not typically a Bloch vector.
 This representation allows for data compression by eliminating null and repeated components, allows for the implementation of feature maps while saving space and time resources without compromising performance.
 This method showed similar, and sometimes improved accuracies over benchmark datasets, when compared with similar proposed classifiers.
 Bertini et al. \cite{bertini2023quantum} later propose a KNN version of the Bloch vector-based classifier by executing the method over a local neighborhood of training data points.